gus5298/gus5298.github.io/_pages/about.md

 News
 ======
-* Our paper **Towards Intelligent Assurance for Autonomous AI Pentesters: Concurrent Compliance Auditing and Self-Augmentation via Execution Trace Analysis** is accepted by ACM CCS 2025 Poster session.
+* Our work **Towards Intelligent Assurance for Autonomous AI Pentesters: Concurrent Compliance Auditing and Self-Augmentation via Execution Trace Analysis** is accepted by ACM CCS 2025 Poster session.
 We propose embedding governance directly in the pentesting loop to preempt unsafe actions and support continuous self-improvement, laying the groundwork for fully autonomous yet accountable security assessments.
 (Aug.
 2025) 🆕

 * Our paper **Explainable AI in Data Poisoning Threat Models Across the CIA Triad: A Smart Grid Case Study**  is accepted by IEEE TPS 2025.
 Our evaluation shows that in simple, single-shot poisoning the XAI-driven approach yields only marginal benefit over the random approach if the goal is indiscriminate poisoning, but it is very successful for targeted attacks.
 (Aug.
 2025) 🆕